drpetersonfernandes/SimpleLauncher/home.md

 * Emulator name
 * Emulator path
 * Emulator launch parameters
+* Option to receive notifications for emulator errors
 * Users can also set multiple emulators for each system

 The provided values will be checked for valid paths before being added to the frontend database.